Anshul-Birla/cse110-w21-group28/admin/meetings/012621-BrainstormPart2.md

   + options 7, 7:30, or 8 pm
 + make sure everything is uploaded to GitHub

-*Anything on the agenda that was not discussed:*  Npme
+*Anything on the agenda that was not discussed:* None

 *Decisions made:*
 + moving Thursday meeting from 3:30-4 to **7-7:30** (right after meeting with Sim)